-All of our course fees and options are now listed under individual courses.
-For many of our undergraduate courses we also include information about any additional costs you will also need to budget for.
-We've also put together a list of FAQs for Undergraduates.
+All of our course fees and options are listed under individual courses.
+For many of our undergraduate we also include information about any additional costs you will also need to budget for.
+We've also put together a list of Help for Postgraduates.

 Depending on your course and level of study, you may be eligible to receive financial support for your tuition fees and living costs while you study with us.
-These pages set out the various options available to undergraduates, postgraduates, student on NHS-funded courses, and further education students.
+These pages set out the various options available to undergraduates, postgraduates, and students on NHS-funded courses.

 You may need some help with financial planning and budgeting while you're a student, particularly if you're living away from home for the first time.
 We can provide advice and support if you get into financial difficulties, and help you to identify possible sources of emergency funding.

 The Independent Taskforce on Student Finance Information was launched in June 2011 to help future students and parents in England tackle the myths and misunderstandings surrounding the recent changes to student finance.